SiavashBamshadnia/Laravel-Auto-Hard-Deleter/README.md

 ![](cover.jpg)

-This package, deletes soft deleted rows automatically after a time interval that you define.
+This package deletes soft deleted rows automatically after a time interval that you define.

 *For Laravel and Lumen 5.5+, 6*